Foods that trigger eczema

 Certain chinese medicine for eczema, such as turmeric, may be commonly recommended for their anti-inflammatory benefits due to curcumin.
 However, it can be an inflammatory food for individuals with eczema.
 Turmeric can provoke adverse reactions, leading to skin irritation, redness, and increased itching, all of which can exacerbate eczema symptoms.

-While licorice is recognized for its soothing properties, it can also trigger eczema symptoms because of its glycyrrhizin content.
+While licorice is recognised for its soothing properties, it can also trigger eczema symptoms because of its glycyrrhizin content.
 Consuming licorice may increase cortisol levels, disrupting the body’s hormonal balance and worsening inflammatory conditions such as eczema.

 A research paper on an immunosuppressant derived from Glycyrrhiza uralensis (Licorice, Gan Cao) revealed that glycyrol exhibits immunosuppressive activity, likely due to its inhibitory effect on calcineurin (CN) activity.
 This suppression reduces IL-2 production and regulates T lymphocytes.
 As a result, glycyrol shows potential as a promising candidate for the development of a new immunomodulatory drug.